What are you searching for?

 The indoor play area at The Belrose Hotel is huge!

-Most restaurants have air conditioning, and these ones have free indoor play areas, too!
+Most restaurants have air conditioning, and these also offer free indoor play areas.
 So forget about cooking in a hot kitchen and visit a family-friendly spot like The Belrose Hotel, Terrey Hills Tavern, Pennant Hills Hotel and North Ryde RSL, which all have indoor play areas for the kids.
-Plus, it’s a cheaper option – there’s no need to pay an entry fee… simply buy a coffee or a meal!
+Plus, it’s a cheaper option – there’s no need to pay an entry fee… buy a coffee or a meal!

 Click here for a list of all restaurants with play areas.